leapkit/docs/core/database.md

 ## Connection

-To establish a connection with your database in your app, use the `ConnectionFn` function, which returns the `*sqlx.DB` and an `error` if the connection cannot be established.
+To establish a connection with your database in your app, use the `ConnectionFn` function, which returns the `*sql.DB` and an `error` if the connection cannot be established.

 ```go
 var (